SpaceEVA-Labs/L.O.F.I./README.md

 ## 🤝 Contributing

 Pull requests and feature suggestions are welcome!
-Let’s build a mindful productivity space together.
+Let's build a mindful productivity space together.

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before contributing to the project.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.